Virginia Gómez

-Virginia Gómez (born 26 February 1991) is an Argentine footballer who plays as a right back for Rosario Central and the Argentina women's national team.
+Virginia Gómez (born 26 February 1991) is an Argentine footballer who plays as a right back for San Lorenzo de Almagro and the Argentina women's national team.

 International career

 Gómez represented Argentina at the 2008 FIFA U-20 Women's World Cup.
 At senior level, she made her debut on 28 February 2019 in a 0–5 friendly loss against South Korea.